National Australia Bank building, Dubbo: Heritage listing

 As at 30 April 2001, the National Australia Bank building was designed and built about 1906 to 1907 by Laurie and Heath and is a fine Edwardian bank with a commanding arcaded elevation to Macquarie Street, incorporating a central turret.
 It is an important component of Dubbo's townscape.

 The building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The bank building was designed and built about 1906 to 1907 by Laurie and Heath.
+The bank building was designed and built from 1906 to 1907 by Laurie and Heath.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The bank building is a fine Edwardian bank with a commanding arcaded elevation to Macquarie Street, incorporating a central turret.
 It is an important component of Dubbo's townscape.